bet01/workshops/prometheus_grafana/README.md

     network_mode: host
 ```

-Then add another file prometheus.yml and paste in (NOTE: use the port numbers of your app, 5076 was my port locally when running WeatherAPI):
+Then add another file prometheus.yml and paste in (NOTE: use the port numbers of your app, 5999 was my http port locally when running WeatherAPI):

 ```
 global: